theNumberWorks/numberworks_website/ans_in_children.md

 ## The role of the ANS in subset-knowers

-It has been proposed that the ANS may partially or entirely lead the number knowledge of subset-knowers: As the sensitivity of the ANS improves, children may be able to differentiate larger and larger values, and they can learn the meaning of the first few number words.
-Although this idea has been introduced and tested in the literature, some key features of this account are underspecified.
+It has been proposed that the ANS may partially or entirely lead the number knowledge acquisition in subset-knowers: As the sensitivity of the ANS improves, children may be able to differentiate larger and larger values, and they can learn the meaning of the first few number words.
+Although this idea has been introduced and tested in the literature, some key features of this account were underspecified.

-In the present work, we extend the previously underspecified account and assemble the related details and parameters to create a more comprehensive description of this account.
-Based on this description, we find that the ANS cannot be the leading factor in acquiring the first symbolic numbers.
+In this work, we extended the previously underspecified account and assembled the related details and parameters to create a more comprehensive description of this account.
+Based on this description, we found that the ANS cannot be the leading factor in acquiring the first symbolic numbers.

 <i class='fa fa-file'></i> Krajcsi, A., Fedele, M., & Reynvoet, B. (in press).
 The approximate number system cannot be the leading factor in the acquisition of the first symbolic numbers.
 Cognitive Development.
 (The text will be available soon.)